ED Wait Times in Greenville: Get The Facts

 ECU Health Medical Center: One of the busiest hospitals in the nation

 ECU Health Medical Center is one of the busiest hospitals in the nation serving more than 95,000 patients in 2024 with more than 21,000 of those patients admitted for care.
 Across the region, ECU Health’s Transfer Center fields 27,000 calls per month to find hospital placement for patients needing care.
-Simply put, the increasing demand for services across eastern North Carolina puts immense pressure on emergency departments.
+Simply put, the increasing need for services across eastern North Carolina puts immense pressure on emergency departments.

 Why can ED wait times be so long?

 It is no secret that overcrowding in emergency departments is a challenge facing hospitals across the country.
 ECU Health Medical Center, the only Level I Trauma Center in ECU Health’s 29 county service area, is no exception.
 The Medical Center cares for a largely underserved rural region where access to care is difficult for many.
-That includes primary care, behavioral health care and other services best rendered in outpatient settings.
+This includes primary care, behavioral health care and other services provided in outpatient settings.
 Combined with a disproportionate number of uninsured community members, this lack of access to care means more and more patients are using – or being told to use – the emergency department for primary care and routine care needs.
 Some patients believe it is faster or more convenient for them.
 Others simply lack access to primary care resources.

 EDs are federally required by EMTALA to assess all patients upon entry.
 Patients cannot be turned away even if their symptoms/conditions do not constitute a medical emergency.
 Patients with life-threatening or severe conditions are treated immediately, while those with less urgent conditions may have to wait in a designated area.